Youth-led Community Health Grants Program

 Youth Grant Writing Workshop with Jacq Brasseur

-As part of the Youth-led Community Health Grant Program, this workshop offers introductory skill-building for youth in the area of grant writing.
-The workshop aims to build youth capacity in the area of project planning and development of a grant application to encourage a strong youth-led model.
+This workshop offers introductory skill-building to support youth with grant writing.
+Youth will learn project planning and development of a grant application to encourage a strong youth-led model.

 Evaluation Templates

-As part of the Youth-led Community Health Grants Program, we encourage you to evaluate the success of your project by obtaining participant feedback.
+All grant recipients are expected to submit a final report, including a completed evaluation.
+We encourage you to evaluate the success of your project by obtaining participant feedback.
 In addition to other indicators of success (e.g., participation numbers, number of materials distributed, visual images of events, program outputs), obtaining feedback allows you to understand how your activities were experienced and show what your project has accomplished.
-It is also an excellent way to identify things that worked well and areas for improvement, which is extremely helpful for future projects.
+It is also an excellent way to identify things that worked well and areas for improvement, which is very helpful for future projects.